Time: 6:00 - 7:30pm

 Venue: Lecture Theatre, GO Jones Building, Queen Mary University of London, Mile End Road, London E1 4NS

-This year's Annual Lecture will be delivered by Professor Jennifer Pitts (University of Chicago) on 15 January 2019.
-This event is chaired by Richard Bourke (Cambridge) and organised by Maks Del Mar (QMUL).
+This year's Annual Lecture was delivered by Professor Jennifer Pitts (University of Chicago) on 15 January 2019.
+This event was chaired by Richard Bourke (Cambridge) and organised by Maks Del Mar (QMUL).
+Watch the full lecture:

 The notion that the international system is a society of nations has deep roots in European thought.
 This conception, influentially articulated by Emer de Vattel in 1758 and reaffirmed at the formation of the League of Nations and the United Nations, expresses two powerful normative aspirations: to the political autonomy of diverse communities, and to universal concern despite humanity’s fragmentation.
 But the nation-state system idealized in this conception emerged within, and was always materially dependent on, a system of global capitalist and imperial exploitation for which the conception had no space.
 Hobson’s socialist critique of imperialism, for all its force, likewise failed to address the asymmetry of the global system as a whole and the constitution of the international by the imperial.
 Even as the notion of a society of free nations was guiding the architects of the postwar order in 1919, W.E.B.
 Du Bois was developing an alternative language of disclosure.
 He conceived of the international system as a racial hierarchy in which capitalist imperialism was the dynamic force driving both global exploitation by whites of the “darker races” and violent conflict among the supposed nation-states of Europe.
 Du Bois’s international thought poses a challenge for the normative aspirations of international law: that they not obscure forms of domination but rather cast critical light on them.